backups-obsidian/backup-obsidian-2/100 study-notes/121 MySQL for Developers/MySQL for Developers - Queries.md

 ---
 ## Queries
 - **The number one rule for writing good queries is using our indexes**.
+- When you run `SELECT *` statement on a database table.
+In that case, you’ll retrieve all the data in that table, including every row and column.
+Retrieving all this data can lead to significant performance issues, especially if you're dealing with large columns like `JSON` or `TEXT`.
+	- If you don't want to return certain columns while issuing a `SELECT *` query then you can make that particular column invisible and it won't be returned in the query.
+- When querying a table, we should *only request the rows that we need* instead of requesting all of the rows and then discarding most of them.
+	- If we want to count the number of rows in a table, we should not select all of the data and send it back to our application.
+Instead, we should push this down to the database and have the database do the counting.
+	- If we return 500,000 results but only show 10 to our users, we have wasted a lot of processing.
+Thus, it is important to limit (ex: `LIMIT 10 OFFSET 20`) the number of rows returned and only return as many rows as will be useful.
+- *Ordering results is an expensive operation*.
+Only do it if necessary.

 ### Using `EXPLAIN`
 - `EXPLAIN` is a *statement provided by MySQL that helps us analyze how queries are executed in a database*.